Pennsylvania woman finds 3.09-carat white diamond at state park in Arkansas

 "As of January 13, 2026 more than 37,377 diamonds have been found by park visitors since the Crater of Diamonds became an Arkansas state park in 1972," the park's website states.

-The largest diamond ever unearthed in the United States, a 40.23-carat Uncle Sam, was found at the park in 1924.
+The largest diamond ever unearthed in the United States, a 40.23-carat stone called the Uncle Sam, was found at the park in 1924.